TheIconfactory/Tapestry/Documentation/API.md

 ```

 The first rule checks that there is an RSS feed while the second rule checks if there is a link on the page to Apple's podcast directory.

-Finally, the "href" attribute value in a `use` property will always return an absolute URL, even if there is a relative URL in the document.
-Variables, specifically `site`, will need a fully qualified domain name to access data since the plugin has no notion of a base URL.

 ## HTML Content